fleetdm/fleet/handbook/customer-success/README.md

 ### Assign a customer codename
-Occasionally, we will need to track public issues for customers who wish to remain anonymous on our public issue tracker.
-To do this, we choose an appropriate minor planet name from this [Wikipedia page](https://en.wikipedia.org/wiki/List_of_named_minor_planets_(alphabetical)) and create a label which we attach to the issue and any future issues for this customer.
+Occasionally, we will need to track public issues for customers and prospects who wish to remain anonymous on our public issue tracker.
+To do this:

+1. The team member creating the issue will choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical).
+2. Create a label in the fleetdm/fleet and fleetdm/confidential repos which can be attached to current and future issues for the customer or prospect.
+As part of the label description in the fleetdm/confidential repo, add the customer or prospect name.
+This way, we maintain a confidential mapping of codename to customer or prospect.

 ### Create customer support issue
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).
 When creating a new issue, make sure the following: